finnsson/pagerjs/README.md

 the entire route (`some/cool/page`) will be used when loading content into the page.
 If `deep` hadn't been specified the source should have been `some.html` instead of `some/cool/page.html`.

+### Specify a start page

+There are two main alternatives to specify a start page, depending on the desired result.

+Either you can pass an ID (e.g. `foo/bar`) to your start-method or you can call `pager.showChild` with a route ( array of strings).

+    // send user to login-page
+    pager.start('login');

+    // send user to login-page without updating the location pager.showChild(['login']);

 ## FAQ

 ### Can I use it together with...